jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 Global external access settings can be configured under `Networking` -> `Remote Access Settings`.
 User-specific external access permissions can be configured under `Users` -> `Edit User` -> `Allow remote connections to this server`.
-External access settings through a reverse proxy will only work if [proxy headers](./8_reverse-proxy/index.md#forwarded-for-headers) are set up correctly!
+External access settings through a reverse proxy will only work if [known proxies](./8_reverse-proxy/index.md#forwarded-for-headers) are set up correctly!

 Ensure that the configured access permissions align with the network scope defined in the local network settings.